History of CamTran

 This project was funded through the generous contribution of the Federal Transit Administration, the PennDOT Bureau of Public Transportation and at the local level by the Cambria County Commissioners and the Johnstown Redevelopment Authority.

 One of the many reasons why one may choose to ride public transportation is to reduce the carbon footprint vehicles have on the environment.
 CamTran envisioned this goal as well, which is why, as of May 29, 2015, we now have a CNG (compressed natural gas) bus in our fleet.
 The new bus is a 29-foot, low-floor CNG heavy duty bus.
 This CNG bus releases fewer carbon emissions than a common car.
 CamTran is proud to say that this bus is truly making a difference for our environment.
 Not only does the CNG bus improve the air quality, but it also uses alternative fuel, which keeps costs low for our customers.
 Our CNG bus operates in both rural and urban divisions.

-CamTran officials thanked the following elected officials for their support of clean air technology in public transportation, Cambria County Commissioners Lengenfelder, Wissinger and Chernisky, State Representative Bryan Barbin, State Senator John Wozniak, Congressman Keith Rothfus and Senator Bob Casey.
-It was through their support and federal, state and local funding that CamTran was able to receive their first compressed natural gas bus.
+CamTran officials thanked the following elected officials for their support of clean air technology in public transportation, Cambria County Commissioners Lengenfelder, Wissinger and Chernisky, State Representative Bryan Barbin, State Senator John Wozniak, Congressman Keith Rothfus and Senator Bob Casey, Jr. It was through their support and federal, state and local funding that CamTran was able to receive their first compressed natural gas bus.

 In addition, PennDOT announced this summer that CamTran will be the first of PennDOT’s P3 projects to have a Compressed Natural Gas (CNG) public/private fueling station built on our property.
 By opening the CNG fueling station, CamTran is making a conscious decision to operate more efficiently and provide residents and businesses of Cambria County the opportunity to utilize the more cost effective and environmentally friendly fueling station.